vikas0694/Alpha_nodus_assignment/ReadMe.md

 3. cd Alpha_nodus_assignment
 4. python3 alpha_nodus.py

-**A csv new file named file.json and output.csv will be generated on the current directory**
+**A new file named file.json and output.csv will be generated on the current directory**